janpeuker/awesome-tech-roles/README.md

 - [Scalable and seamless customer service](https://www.salesforce.com/ap/customer-success-stories/tokopedia/) - Advertorial but good example of business-focused consulting services as done by Salesforce.
 - [So you want to be an IT Consultant?](https://www.thoughtworks.com/en-sg/insights/blog/so-you-want-be-it-consultant) - (For historic comparison) Classic ThoughtWorks blog from 2014 explaining how consulting organizations work e.g. staff augmentation vs solution-based (see "The Other Kind of Staff Software Engineer" above).
 - [The 12 Worst Differentiators for Professional Services Firms](https://hingemarketing.com/blog/story/the-12-worst-differentiators-for-professional-services-firms) - Pop-up laden advertorial but good insights what to look for in professional services value propositions (which drives what the roles do).
-- [Why Doesn't Anyone Talk About Microsoft Consulting Services](https://rcpmag.com/articles/2015/12/01/silence-of-mcs.aspx) - Good historic insight into the long-term struggle to find the right balance at Microsoft between Partners and Microsoft Cross Industry Solutions / Consulting Services (XIS / MCS).
+- [Why Doesn&apos;t Anyone Talk About Microsoft Consulting Services](https://rcpmag.com/articles/2015/12/01/silence-of-mcs.aspx) - Good historic insight into the long-term struggle to find the right balance at Microsoft between Partners and Microsoft Cross Industry Solutions / Consulting Services (XIS / MCS).

 #### Partner Engineer
 Similar to: Partnership Manager, Alliance Manager, Partner Development Manager (PDM), Partner Solution Architect, Integration Engineer, Partner Support, System Engineer